 In addition to individual cases, multi-district litigations are also being formed.
 These MDLs consolidate individual lawsuits to address common issues, such as whether hair relaxers have the potential to cause cancer on a larger scale.
 The goal is to hold hair relaxer manufacturers accountable and prevent future harm.

 The main health implication of using hair relaxers that has led to lawsuits is the development risk of uterine cancer.
-People allege that long-term use of these products has directly contributed to their cancer diagnosis and are seeking compensation through legal action.
+People allege that long-term use of these hair relaxer products has directly contributed to their cancer diagnosis and are seeking compensation through legal action.

 Apart from developing uterine cancer, the following are the other known health issues associated with hair relaxer use:

 Victims of hair relaxer health issues become eligible to file a hair relaxer cancer lawsuit if they have suffered adverse health effects, such as uterine cancer, directly attributed to the use of hair relaxer products.
-These individuals can pursue legal action against the manufacturers chemical hair relaxer products by filing product liability lawsuits, either individually or as part of a multidistrict litigation, to seek compensation for their damages.

-One of the key factors to establish eligibility is the timing of the diagnosis in relation to the usage of the product.
+One of the key factors to establish eligibility is the timing of the diagnosis in relation to the usage of the hair relaxer products.
 Plaintiffs often need to provide medical records, purchase receipts, or other evidence to show a clear timeline linking their condition to using hair relaxers.
-Expert testimonies may also be used to establish the connection between the product and the health issue.

 Additionally, eligibility can be enhanced if a victim joins a multidistrict litigation or class-action lawsuit.
 These collective legal actions pool together individual cases to address common issues and can make the legal process more efficient.
-Joining an MDL or class action can also provide plaintiffs with access to shared resources and expertise, increasing their chances of a successful outcome.

 The following are the steps to file a hair relaxer lawsuit: